 One of the most frustrating things that can plague a bike ride is imprecise or poor gear shifting.
 When a derailleur has been adjusted correctly, a bike’s shifting will work flawlessly providing quick and accurate shifts whenever you need them.
-But when your derailleur’s screws are loosened by trail vibrations or your gear cable is at the wrong tension, a good ride can turn mediocre very quickly.
+But when your derailleur’s screws are loosened by trail vibrations or your gear cable has stretched over time and is now at the wrong tension, a good ride can turn into a frustrating experience.

 While there are a number of different derailleur manufacturers, they all use the same basic principles for adjustments and adjusting your bike’s shifting is a relatively simple process – but it can be tricky.
 Even for experienced mechanics, fine-tuning smooth shifting performance can be a trial-and-error process to diagnose what’s causing the shifting problem.